MatejTribula/ta-naj/README.md

-# Full-stack web application for ice cream shop TA NAJ
+# Full-stack web application for TA NAJ

 This project was built from the ground up for my graduation project.
 Individual pages were designed in Figma and then built in Laravel accordingly.